Nigeria's Flying Eagles Arrive in Buenos Aires Ahead of U-20 World Cup

-The delegation of two-time runners-up Nigeria has arrived in Buenos Aires, the capital of Argentina, for a 10-day camping programme ahead of this year's FIFA U20 World Cup finals.
+The delegation of two-time runners-up Nigeria have arrived in Buenos Aires, capital of Argentina for a 10-day camping programme ahead of this year's FIFA U20 World Cup finals.

 With a record of having finished with the silver medals in 1989 and 2005, and with the bronze medals in 1985, the Flying Eagles are hoping to break the duck and collect the top prize in their 13th appearance at a tournament they first graced in Mexico 40 years ago.